 Then she decked him in the jaw.

 Kaleb reeled back quickly with a curse, and held his jaw while Marissa lay there with a victorious smirk.

 “Serves you right,” Marissa jeered as she sat up.
-He fought the animalist urge to assert his dominance on her.
+He fought the animalist urge to assert his dominance over her.
 That moment when she was “his,” short as it was, was long gone.

 “I’m still waiting on that apology.”

 The rebuttal was on the tip of her tongue, but she never got to speak it as something grazed her neck and plowed into the wall on the far side of them.

 Her instincts kicked in immediately and she rolled off the bed and onto the floor.
 Kaleb, long sensing the danger, didn’t need to be told to duck.
 He was on the floor in a heartbeat just as a barrage of bullets, shattered the windows.